-Local governments, known as Municipalities, govern the use of land in the towns, cities, and rural areas of their jurisdiction.
+Local governments, known as "Municipalities," govern land use in their jurisdiction's towns, cities, and rural areas.
 These entities levy and collect real estate ownership taxes, and they pass bylaws and legislation to determine the use that will be allowed for private and public properties.
-As a consequence, local governments can regulate matters such as the type of construction that can be built, its density, and other height, building requirements.
+Consequently, local governments can regulate matters such as the type of construction that can be built, its height, density, and other building requirements.
 They also issue building and remodeling permits, requiring that interested parties wishing to carry out any construction comply with the established regulations, including zoning laws and/or regulatory plans.
-Due to lack of funding, some municipalities have not been able to legislate on subjects such as land use planning and building requirements.
-In such cases, the Costa Rican Construction Code and the National Institute of Housing and Urban Planning regulations will govern construction.
+Due to a lack of funding, some municipalities have been unable to legislate on land use planning and building requirements.
+The Costa Rican Construction Code and the National Institute of Housing and Urban Planning regulations will govern construction in such cases.
 Most Municipalities with regulations on building and construction abide by the standards and regulations contained in the Costa Rican Construction Code, but specific laws, such as those passed by the Municipalities, will prevail over general legislation such as the Construction Code.